 In some cases, spouses, registered same-sex partners, and children may be eligible to receive a percentage of your Swiss pension if you pass away in the form of a survivor’s or orphan’s pension benefit.
 Read more in our guide to Swiss pensions.

 Inheritance tax Switzerland

 Swiss inheritance tax and gift tax is levied at the local cantonal level rather than a federal level.
 Inheritance tax in Switzerland is payable by the person who inherits the estate but does not apply to inherited personal and household goods.

 The taxable rate also depends on value of the assets and relationship to the deceased.
-Swiss inheritance tax rates are comparatively low, especially for close relatives, ranging from zero up to 55 percent.
+Swiss inheritance tax rates are comparatively low, especially for close relatives, ranging from zero up to 55%.

 Most cantons exempt spouses and children from Swiss inheritance and gift tax.
-In some cantons, such as Zug and Geneva, parents are also exempt.
+In some cantons such as Geneva and Zug, parents are also exempt.
 Government bodies and charitable institutions are also exempt from inheritance and gift taxes.

 Inheritance tax in Bern

 Spouses and children/grandchildren are not taxed.
 Other heirs are split into three groups:

 - Group 1 (lowest rate of tax): parents, grandparents, siblings, and cohabitees who lived with the deceased for more than 10 years.

 - Group 2 (middle rate of tax): nephews, nieces, aunts, uncles, and in-laws.